 4. Make Some Calls

 You don’t go into war without a plan.
 Email the proprietors of the establishment(s) you plan to propose at to make special requests, if any.
 Any half-decent restaurant or hotel will only be too happy to assist you in any way they can.
 But be reasonable.
 A private table, some rose petals on the floor, and a special song by the in-house band are manageable.
-Fireworks laced around your dinner table while an entire brass band serenades her in the restaurant, isn’t.Ines and Irjen’s Mesmerizing Lovescapade in Japan by Multifolds Photography
+Fireworks laced around your dinner table while an entire brass band serenades her in the restaurant, isn’t.Ines and Irjen’s Mesmerizing Lovescapade in Japan by Multifolds Productions

 5. Count On A Friend